wp-cool-tools/wp-sitemaps-config/readme.txt

 3. Go to 'Settings' > 'XML Sitemap'

 == Changelog ==

+= 2.1.1 =
+* fixed issue with time format - improved conversion to ISO 8601 (reported by @zodiac1978)
+* Compatibility check with WordPress 6.2 beta

 = 2.1.0 =
 * added support to exclude WooCommerce products